-Tidepool Trekking: K-2nd grade.
-This program begins with a 40-minute classroom discussion of tides and tidepool etiquette followed by hands on exploration of the local intertidal ecosystem of Lowell Point State Park.
-A ranger guides students in a safe (for students AND creatures) and fun encounter with the invertebrates of the intertidal.
-Due to the fragility of the Lowell Point Ecosystem this program is offered on a limited basis in the Spring.
+This program begins with a 40 minute classroom discussion of tides and tide pool etiquette followed by a 90 minute hands-on exploration of the local intertidal ecosystem of Lowell Point State Park.
+Offered through cooperation with the state park, a national park ranger guides students in a safe -for both creatures and students- and fun encounter with the invertebrates of the intertidal.
+Due to the fragility of the Lowell Point Ecosystem this program is offered on a limited basis.

-Algae: 5th and 6th grade.
-Students will visit the beach at low tide and learn about the algae that feed, protect and cover the intertidal ecosystem.
-This is a great lesson for those looking at classification, as the macrophytic saltwater algae still baffle scientists as to their exact classification.
-Currently some are considered plants, some chromists, some protists.
-Students will also collect and press several species of algae.
-Offered in spring and summer.
+Students will visit Fourth of July Beach at low tide and look at algae that feed, protect and cover the intertidal ecosystem.
+This is a great 1.5 hour lesson for those looking at classification, because some algae still baffle scientists as to their exact origins.
+Students will examine several species of algae from three readily available phlya.

 for 5th-7th grades

 A 2 hour walk along Seward's waterfront gives students a look into past glacialogy, and present day estuary dynamics.
 Student groups will have a backpack of supplies to aid in their observations of the area.
 Participants will be asked to consider essential questions such as: How does geology influence human land use in the Resurrection Bay area?
 Students' observations can be used to fuel further discussion or a project in the classroom.